Breword/tmux/Getting-Started.md

 #### Creating sessions

-To create the first tmux session, run tmux from the shell.
+To create the first tmux session, tmux is run from the shell.
 A new session is created using the `new-session` command - `new` for short:

 ~~~~